 Coca-Cola v Red Bull - audience interests

-Maybe no surprise, the Red Bull audience is interested in sports, despite also being a popular mixer in bars.
-Red Bull being a main competitor of Coca-Cola, the king of fizz needs to target sports lovers to increase its market share.
+May not be a surprise, that the Red Bull audience is interested in sports, despite also being a popular mixer in bars.
+Red Bull being a main competitor of Coca-Cola, the king of fizz's marketing strategy to target sports lovers to increase its market share.

 I'm assuming/hoping that you've done a SWOT analysis of your brand, and filed it in your marketing strategy.
 Now you need to do one for your competitors.